 - Guidelines as to whether staff can use the businesses equipment for accessing social media

 How We Can Help

 At Lupton Fawcett, we provide expert help, advice and assistance in dealing with the abuse and misuse of social media by staff, both within and outside the workplace.

 We also regularly provide training into businesses and organisations which deals with the interplay between social media and employment law and examines the key steps that employers need to take in order to ensure that their businesses, and more importantly their employees, stay on the right side of the law.

 Contact Lupton Fawcett today to find out more about our social media training and policy services.

 Talk To Us

 Our team of solicitors provide advice on the misuse of social media to businesses across Yorkshire and the rest of the UK from offices in Leeds, Sheffield and York.
-To speak to a member of the team, call Lupton Fawcett today on 0333 323 5292 or complete our online contact form below and we will get back to you shortly.
+To speak to a member of the team, call Lupton Fawcett today on 0333 323 5292 or complete the enquiry form on this page and we will get back to you shortly.